Lagooon/LeanSTaR/README.md

-# ScalableMath
+# LeanSTaR

 Work in progress.
-Please do not distribute.